So you’ve got to give a presentation. Fear not, it’s easy when you learn from the best.

 3. Be savvy with design details

 A good design can make or break a presentation.
-If you haven’t got the budget for a designer, tools such as Canva will help you make great slides, and Pexels or Unsplash offer stunning royalty-free images.
+If you haven’t got the budget for a designer, tools such as Visme or Canva will help you make great slides, and Pexels or Unsplash offer stunning royalty-free images.

 Use color sparingly.
 Bright colors can dazzle, but too many can be offputting.
 Use the colors most relevant to your message.
 We’d recommend sticking with one or two (not counting black and white) for your palette so it has a consistent look and feel.